lucatironi/lucatironi.github.io/_posts/2016-8-21-rails_5_api_docker_compose.md

 I run the test and other scripts/rake commands with a simple <code>docker-compose run web bin/rspec</code> or I can even enter the docker container and run the command inside by using <code>docker-compose run web bash</code>.

-If you are curious about this setup, please send me an email to [luca.tironi@gmail.com](mailto:luca.tironi@gmail.com) or comment in the comment section.
+If you are curious about this setup, please send me an email to [luca.tironi@gmail.com](mailto:luca.tironi@gmail.com) or comment in the comments section below.

 Have fun!